 ECSS-E-ST-50_0970235

-The supplier shall provide relevant system characterization data (CSPD) in conformance with the Communication system profile document (CDPD) DRD in Annex G.
+The supplier shall provide relevant system characterization data (CSPD) in conformance with the Communication system profile document (CSPD) DRD in Annex G.

 Operations

 Overview

 Space communication system operations is the operation of the communication system during the spacecraft mission in order to achieve the aims of that mission.
 Depending on the contractual arrangements, this can be entirely a customer activity, entirely a supplier activity, or an activity conducted by both the customer and the supplier.